-3.3.2 Dream Target Loss
+3.4.1 Dream Target Loss

-Dream Target Loss is a novel optimized version of the Score Distillation Loss for circumstances where it is not trivial for prime image(s) to follow the gradients from the Score Distillation Loss.
+Our novel Dream Target Loss is an optimized version of the Score Distillation Loss for circumstances where it is not trivial for input image(s) to follow their gradients.
+In the situation where the gradients from multiple derived images are competing to influence the prime images, it is inefficient to apply a full diffusion model at every iteration while this competition is being resolved.

-Instead, Dream Target Loss ( $\mathcal{L}^{DT}$ ) periodically applies a conditional image-to-image process $z_i = \mathcal{G}(t_i, d_i)$ to obtain a target image $z_i$ for each derived image $d_i$ , conditioned on the textual prompt $t_i$ .
-Then we gradually pull each derived image $d_i$ towards its target image $z_i$ using a combination of the structural image similarity loss ( $\mathcal{L}{SSIM}$ ) and a pixelwise mean squared error loss ( $\mathcal{L}2$ ).
+Instead, Dream Target Loss periodically applies a conditional image-to-image process ( $\mathcal{G}$ ) to obtain a target image for each derived image, and then gradually pulls each derived image towards its target image using a combination of the structural image similarity loss ( $\mathcal{L}{SSIM}$ ) and a pixelwise mean squared error loss ( $\mathcal{L}2$ ).
+In practice, we implement $\mathcal{G}$ using SDEdit [19] (please see appendix for details).
+We define new image targets as $\mathcal{G}(t_i)$ for each derived image using the same textual targets.
+Therein, we obtain a joint loss,